 - I will seek to promote and partner more with fee-only financial professionals with international planning expertise that are also Woman of Color.

-- I will begin to host Office Hours that answer personal finance questions from underserved minorities related to moving to or from the United States and global living.
+- I will begin to host Q&A sessions that answer personal finance questions from underserved minorities related to moving to or from the United States and global living.

 These are the first steps for me to not simply work or escape the System that is my profession, but to change and transform it.